• Skip to primary navigation

 • Chocolate mousse topped with a glace cherry

-• Homemade orange curd and mandarin oranges
+• Homemade orange curd and mandarin orange segments

 Save for later

-If you would like to make your own vol-au-vents, why not pin this recipe to one of your Pinterest boards so you can find it easily.
+If you would like to make your own vol-au-vents, why not pin this recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.